strubelab/alphafold/.github/README.md

 <img src='../doc/pyk2/rank_1_model_5_ptm.png'>

-Note: some times there are discrepancies between the model ranking given by AlphaFold (structures named `ranked_*.pdb`), and the ranking indicated here, obtained by averaging the pLDDT scores.
-You should probably compare both.
-The `ranking_debug.json` file contains the names of the models from AlphaFold that correspond to the `ranked_[01234].pdb` files.

 ### Predicted aligned error:
 Metric for assessing inter-domain accuracy.
 See the full explanation at the bottom of every entry in the AF database (e.g. https://alphafold.ebi.ac.uk/entry/Q5VSL9)